-Adjustments to income can help you reduce your total income to a lower adjusted gross income (AGI), and thus lower your tax burden.
-They are often referred to as above the line deductions.
-The following information is common items that count towards the adjusted AGI.
+Adjustments to income can help you reduce your total income to a lower adjusted gross income (AGI) and thus lower your tax burden.
+They are often referred to as “above the line deductions.”
+The following are common items that count towards the adjusted AGI.

 |Income Adjustments||Reson for AGI Adjustment|